Honda, Kagawa named to Japan squad for Ghana friendly

-TOKYO — Keisuke Honda and Shinji Kagawa were named on Friday to Japan's squad for an international friendly on May 30 against Ghana in Yokohama.
+TOKYO — New Japan coach Akira Nishino named Keisuke Honda and Shinji Kagawa on Friday to Japan's squad for an international friendly on May 30 against Ghana in Yokohama.

+The two had struggled to make the team under former coach Vahid Halilhodzic.
+But Nishino made it clear they are critical.

+"You all probably know their play well, and they're vital to the national team," Nishino told reporters.
+"I hope they will maintain their performance and contribute."

-Friday's announcement was the first indication of the players new head coach Akira Nishino has in mind for the World Cup.
+Friday's announcement was the first indication about which players Nishino has in mind for the World Cup.

-Japan fired Vahid Halilhodzic as coach last month, only two months before the World Cup opens, and replaced him with Nishino.
+Japan fired Halilhodzic last month, only two months before the World Cup opens, and replaced him with Nishino.

 Honda has seven goals with Mexican side Pachuca this season.
 The attacking midfielder, a mainstay on Japan's recent World Cup squads, fell out of favour with Halilhodzic, who benched him during qualifying matches.